Franck Riester

+Franck Alix Georges Riester (born 3 January 1974) is a French politician of Renaissance (RE).
+He has represented the fifth constituency of Seine-et-Marne in the National Assembly since 2024, having previously held the seat from 2017 to 2018 and briefly in 2022.

-Franck Riester (born 3 January 1974) is a French politician who has been serving as Minister Delegate for Parliamentary Relations in the Government of Prime Minister Élisabeth Borne since July 2022.
-He previously served as Minister Delegate for Foreign Trade and Economic Attractiveness in the governments of Prime Ministers Jean Castex and Élisabeth Borne between 2020 and 2022.
-A former member of The Republicans, he founded and currently leads the centre-right Agir party.
+Riester has held various ministerial roles throughout his career.
+In 2024, he was appointed Minister Delegate for Foreign Trade, Economic Attractiveness, the Francophonie, and French Nationals Abroad in the Attal government.
+Prior to this, he served as Minister Delegate for Relations with Parliament (2022–2024) in the Borne government and as Minister Delegate for Foreign Trade and Economic Attractiveness (2020–2022) in both the Castex and Borne governments.
+From 2018 to 2020, he was Minister of Culture in the second Philippe government.

-Riester was a member of the National Assembly for the fifth constituency of Seine-et-Marne from 2007 to 2018 and Minister of Culture in the Second Philippe government from 2018 until his appointment as Minister delegate attached to the Minister for Europe and Foreign Affairs.
+Riester is the president of Agir, which merged into Renaissance as an "associate party" in 2022.

 Early career

 After a stint at accounting firm Arthur Andersen, Riester managed his family's Peugeot car dealership.

 Political career

 Member of the National Assembly

 Riester was a member of the National Assembly from 2007 until 2018.
 During his time in parliament, he served on the Committee on the Committee on Economic Affairs (2007-2009), the Committee on European Affairs (2009-2011) and the Committee on Cultural Affairs and Education (2009-2018).
 In his first term from 2007 until 2012, he was the UMP parliamentary group's youngest member.
 He was also the parliament's rapporteur on the 2009 HADOPI law.

 In the 2009 European elections, Riester was the national campaign manager for Nicolas Sarkozy’s UMP party.
 During Sarkozy’s unsuccessful campaign for the 2012 presidential elections, he served as the party’s head of communications, along with Geoffroy Didier, Valérie Debord, Guillaume Peltier and Salima Saa.

 In the Republicans’ 2016 presidential primaries, Riester endorsed Bruno Le Maire as the party's candidate for the office of President of France.
 When the primaries' winner François Fillon became embroiled in a political affair during his campaign, Riester publicly called on him to step down.

 From June 2017, Riester co-chaired UDI and Independents group in the National Assembly, alongside Stéphane Demilly.
-He was subsequently excluded from the Republicans on October 31, 2017, alongside Gérald Darmanin, Sébastien Lecornu and Thierry Solère.
+He was subsequently excluded from the Republicans on 31 October 2017, alongside Gérald Darmanin, Sébastien Lecornu and Thierry Solère.
 In November 2017, he co-founded a new party, Agir.

 Riester was a candidate for mayor of Coulommiers in the 2020 French municipal elections which he won in the first round with more than 50 percent of the vote, but entrusted the role of mayor to Laurence Picard.